At a Glance

 - Company: Join a well-resourced SEN school in Sefton, dedicated to student development.

-- Why this job: Make a real difference in young people's lives while developing your teaching skills.
+- Why this job: Make a real difference in young people's lives while working in a compassionate team.

 - Qualifications: Must have Qualified Teacher Status and experience with ASD in a specialist setting.

-- Other info: Potential for role extension or permanency for the right candidate.
+- Other info: Long-term role with potential for extension or permanency.

 The predicted salary is between 30000 - 42000 £ per year.